Skip to main content

 Speak With Our Lawyer About Your Medical Device Injury

-If you’re dealing with lasting pain or complications after hernia mesh surgery, a Washington DC hernia mesh complications lawyer at Cohen & Cohen can help.
+If you’re dealing with lasting pain or complications after hernia mesh surgery, our hernia mesh complications lawyer at Cohen & Cohen can help.
 Contact us today for a free consultation to discuss your case and find out whether legal action makes sense for your situation.

 Types of Hernia Mesh Complications Cases We Handle